Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Optional/AI Methods/Lectures/L1 - Introduction - 01.02.2023.md

 		- ![[Pasted image 20230201111620.png]]
 		- How would you do it?
 		- ![[Pasted image 20230201111644.png]]
-		- By human intuition, we could start witht he first item, if it can fit into the first bin put it in, otherwise we a new bin for it and move on to the next one.
+		- By human intuition, we could start with the first item, if it can fit into the first bin put it in, otherwise we a new bin for it and move on to the next one.
 		- However, largest item first would be more ideal
 			- If the bin can accommodate the next largest item then put it in the bin, if it cannot, try the next bin / open a new one if none of them fit
 		- Largest item first fit heuristic